SAP Business Technology Platform (BTP) – The Business Problem Solver

 Multiple apps make even your SAP ERP bloated if it’s not managed intelligently.
 Beyond this, the other big challenge is due to the rapid changes in the way consumers consume technology has given rise to the digital age.
 If you are still using legacy SAP, then you will not be able to address the user demands and be relevant.
 In other words, we need to bring in the consumer-grade experience into our work life.
 Another challenge is your ability to embrace emerging technologies to tame disruption and being innovative and creative.

 The case in the point is, we need a nimble IT infrastructure that is well-tuned to address the challenges posed by the market and the consumer demands.
-Here is where SCP makes its entry and unbundles the complexities.
-We would say that SCP is the best platform for SAP customers because it has ready integrations with your other SAP systems.
+Here is where BTP makes its entry and unbundles the complexities.
+We would say that BTP is the best platform for SAP customers because it has ready integrations with your other SAP systems.

 As we all know, SAP is aggressively evangelizing the concept of ‘Intelligent Enterprise’.
 What does it mean to the organizations?